lifinance/sdk/examples/node/README.md

 yarn install
 ```

-Each of the scripts are referenced in scripts section of the package.json file.
+Each of the scripts is referenced in the scripts section of the package.json file.
 To run each example you can use the following commands

 - `yarn example:swap` will run `examples/swap.ts`